Alwin-Lin/GCP-automation/README.md

 ## Getting started

 If this the first time, <a href="https://cloud.google.com/resource-manager/docs/creating-managing-projects">Create a new project</a> and grant acces to cloud storage.
+After that, open up google shell

 ## What each files do
 ### setup.sh